If you’re mourning the end of the holidays, wishing for another excuse to celebrate, don’t despair! Carnival season is just around the corner.

 Panama Carnival today

-The feud in Las Tablas may very well be the biggest draw in all of Panama’s Carnival celebrations: People from all over the world come to watch the neighborhoods vie for the prize of having the most beautiful queen and the most creative parade float.
+The feud in Las Tablas may very well be the biggest draw in all of Panama’s Carnival celebrations.
+People from all over the world visit Las Tablas for it.
+The neighborhoods vie for the prize of having the most beautiful queen and the most creative parade float.

-The mojaderas are just as enjoyable but more based on need than history.
-Throughout the parades giant water trucks called culecos come around and spray people with hoses.
+The mojaderas are just as enjoyable, although more based on need than history.
+Throughout the event, giant water trucks (culecos) come around and spray people with their large hoses.
 Wherever the culecos can’t fit, you’ll find people spraying each other with water guns and dumping buckets of water on passersby.

 Panama Carnival schedule